You are hereTop-Fed DWC Cannabis Setup Guide - Bubbleponics

 - If your system is going to be raised off the ground, set up the 'table' your tank will be sitting on and place it under your lights.

-- Tie fishing weights to the airstone to keep it weighed down, and place the airstone on the bottom of your reservoir.
+- Place the airstones on the bottom of your reservoir.
 Run tubing from airstone out to air pump.
 Do not plug the air pump in yet.

 - Place the water pump in your tank.

 - Connect thick clear hose to top of the water pump.

 - Connect the hub(black plastic piece with tubes) to the clear hose.
 The purpose of the hub is to split the stream of water from the water pump into multiple smaller streams of water.

 - With a home-made top-fed DWC system, you'll notice there isn't a good place for the cord for the water pump to exit of the reservoir.
 You can cut a slot for it, or you can just kinda mash it in near the handles.

 - Place 5 of the 6 net pots in the lid, and put the lid on the container.
 You will use the empty slot to pour your pH'd water into the container later.